I got a chance to watch a three-part video series from Eckhart Tolle– the title for the video series was Conscious Manifestation.

 NOTE: The following is one tool I try to get myself in a present moment – call it maybe meditation or visualization or mindfulness exercise: 🙂

 - Get in my comfortable sitting or lying down on my back.
-Take three slow, deep breaths, exhaling slowing from my mouth.
+Take three slow, deep breaths, exhaling slowly from my mouth.

 - Relax my body scanning through different sections, starting from the head, face, neck, chest area, solar plexus, pelvic area, thigh, and feet.